Top 10 Favourites

 At Skyhigh Mount Dandenong, the view across Melbourne, Mornington Peninsula and Port Philip Bay to the You Yangs is one not to be missed.
 Whether during the day where you can also enjoy the garden maze, acclaimed English garden, barbecues and picnic grounds, a contemporary cafe/family bistro and the resident Kookaburras.

 Open 7 days a week Mon – Fri 10.00am, Sat/Sun at 8.00am

 Trees Adventure is an unforgettable obstacle course and series of flying foxes in the sublime surrounds of Glen Harrow Gardens.
 Participants adventure from tree to tree, taking on thrilling mid-air challenges up to 12 metres high in a magic forest featuring Victoria’s only two Japanese Oaks and under the canopy of one of the largest Algerian Oaks in the world.
 Gaze at Californian Redwoods, Tasmanian Ash and the Douglas Fir.
 Possums and kookaburras abound.
 The forest features some of Australia’s rarest and most remarkable trees, while the obstacle courses running through range from easy to thrilling.
 Call or email to book.Location: Glenharrow Historic Gardens, Old Monbulk Road, Belgrave.

 5. OLINDA TEA HOUSE – 03 9751 0556

 Set against a tranquil bushland backdrop with a beautifully landscaped garden is a new addition to the mountains tea experience.
-Olinda Tea House provides delicious meals, Devonshire teas and assorted deserts.
+Olinda Tea House provides delicious oriental delights, Devonshire teas and assorted deserts.